Pancrase: Present-day Japanese rules

-After Pancrase: Breakthrough 1 held on January 19, 1999, Pancrase began to use a ruleset similar to that of Pride FC, but prohibits knees to the head of grounded opponents.
+After Pancrase: Breakthrough 1 held on January 19, 1999, Pancrase began to use a ruleset similar to that of Pride FC, referred as "Pankration rules", but prohibited knees to the head of grounded opponents.

 In May 2016, Pancrase adopted the Association of Boxing Commissions and Combative Sports rules, better known as the Unified Rules of Mixed Martial Arts.
+The fighting arena was changed to a Mixed martial arts cage.